aio-libs/aiohttp/docs/client_reference.rst

       :param data: Dictionary, bytes, or file-like object to send in the body of the request (optional)

+      :param json: Any json compatible python object (optional). `json` and `data` parameters could not be used at the same time.

       :param dict headers: HTTP Headers to send with the request (optional)